 If you experience symptoms of a mild infection, such as the common cold, tell your doctor.
 They may want to monitor your symptoms and check that the infection goes away.
 If your immune system is not able to fight off a mild infection, your doctor will discuss with you the risks and benefits of continuing Kesimpta treatment.

 If you have symptoms of a more severe infection, including those described above for PML, talk with your doctor immediately.
 They may recommend that you stop Kesimpta treatment.
-If you feel you are having a medical emergency, immediately call 911 or your local emergency number.
+If you feel that you’re having a medical emergency, immediately call 911 or your local emergency number.

 Allergic reaction

 As with most drugs, Kesimpta can cause an allergic reaction in some people.
-However, this side effect wasn’t reported in clinical trials.
+This side effect wasn’t reported in clinical trials, but is possible.

 Symptoms can be mild or serious and can include: